AdobeDocs/mix-modeler.en/help/use-cases.md

 ### Challenges

-The challenges this use case addresses are:
+The challenges these use case addresses are:

 * Difficult to measure incremental performance from siloed customer journey data, signal loss, and walled gardens.
 * Inconsistency in insights from separated MMM and MTA methodologies, reducing confidence in results.